Highly irregular separated nets: Proof of Main Results.

 \end{linenomath} as required. \end{proof}

 It now only remains to prove Theorem~\ref{thm:non_rlz_dsty}.
 We provide an argument based on the following geometric statement, proved in Section~\ref{section:geometric}.
-The statement is an amalgamation of Lemmas~\ref{lemma:geometric} and~\ref{lemma:M1}.
 Constructions of non-realisable densities based on statements of this type have already been written in great detail in \cite{DKK2018} and originally in \cite{BK1}.
-Therefore, following Lemma~\ref{lemma:geometric_amalg} we only give an informal sketch of the proof of Theorem~\ref{thm:non_rlz_dsty}.
+Therefore, following Lemma~\ref{lemma:geometric_amalg} we only give an informal sketch of the proof of Theorem~\ref{thm:non_rlz_dsty}. \begin{lemma} Let $d\geq 2$.
+Then there is $\alpha_0=\alpha_0(d)\in(0,\infty)$ such that for $\omega\in\M$ of the form \begin{linenomath}